anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 supports both Core and RAN Network Functions, and in the extension possibly also other workloads in a shared Cloud that supports required Telco features and characteristics.

+The O-Cloud infrastructure software could either be running on Anuket infrastructure provided as Bare Metal servers (that currently is not defined as a Reference Architecture) or using one of the existing Reference Architectures for VMs or Containers.
+It should consequently be investigated if there are any new needs from the Reference Architectures to fulfill the O-RAN required constructs for AAL and Layer2-centric networking and potentially if there should be a Bare Metal hardware Reference Architecture addition.

 .. figure:: ../figures/RM-Ch08-Anuket_as_undercloud_O-RAN-Image-1.png
    :name: Anuket as potential under-cloud to O-Clouds in O-RAN
    :alt: Anuket as potential under-cloud to O-Clouds in O-RAN